BY MICK ROBERTS©

 Prior to this, membership of early colonial clubs was confined to the elite.
 The premises of the first clubs emulated British gentlemen’s clubs and accommodated the style of living to which their members were accustomed.
 Club entertainment principally consisted of drinking, dining, billiards, card games and a literary library.

 Clubs catering for colonial working class men first appeared in the late 1880s and 1890s.
-They first opened in the Illawarra as workmen clubs, chiefly established to cater for coal miners.
-They were men only venues, far from what members expect of their registered clubs today.
+They first opened in the Illawarra, south of Sydney, as workmen clubs, chiefly to cater for coal miners.
+They were strictly men only venues, far from what members expect of their registered clubs today.

 In 1898 the Mount Kembla Workmen’s Club was described as a four roomed cottage, containing bar room, committee room, bedroom and storeroom.
 The building was lined with pine and the ceiling with calico: